0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 * GET ALL
 * GET ALL AS JSON

-If not specified `AS JSON`, it uses the same serialization as described above.
+If not specified `AS JSON`, it uses the above serialization format.

-These are simple commands, not particularly interesting so I will skip these for now.

 ## Tools

-`dtfcat` is a simple wrapper for `.dtf` files.
+`dtfcat` is a simple reader for `.dtf` files.
+It can read metadata, convert dtf to csv, rebin and split into smaller files by time buckets.

 ## Client implementations

-I had some trouble writing a client in JS.
-Casey helped me a lot with the queue structure.
-Here is a reference implementation in TypeScript:
+I had some trouble writing a client in JavaScript.
+Here is an implementation in TypeScript:

 ```typescript
 const net = require('net');